umccr/workflows/umccrise/README.md

    * require split or paired reads support at least 5x,
    * for low frequency variants (<10% at both breakpoints), require read support 10x,
    * require paired reads support to be higher than split read support for BND events
-4. Annotate effect of the calls with [SnpEff](http://snpeff.sourceforge.net/SnpEff_manual.html) based on the Ensembl gene model, based on terms [Sequence ontology](http://www.sequenceontology.org).
+4. Annotate variants impact using [SnpEff](http://snpeff.sourceforge.net/SnpEff_manual.html) according to the Ensembl gene model and [Sequence ontology](http://www.sequenceontology.org) terminology.
-5. Subset annotations to [APPRIS principal transcripts](http://appris.bioinfo.cnio.es/#/), keeping one princila isoform per gene.
+5. Subset annotations to [APPRIS principal transcripts](http://appris.bioinfo.cnio.es/#/), keeping one main isoform per gene.
 6. Use variants as a guidance for PURPLE CNV calling (see below).
 PURPLE will adjust and recover breakpoints at copy number transitions, and adjust AF based on copy number, purity and ploidy.
 7. Prioritize variants with [simple_sv_annotation](https://github.com/vladsaveliev/simple_sv_annotation) on a 4 tier system - 1 (high) - 2 (moderate) - 3 (low) - 4 (no interest):
     * exon loss